 - Provide an “On-Call” Safety Officer twenty-four hours a day, seven days a week;

-- Respond to UCPD pages of confirmed fire scenarios; and,
+- Respond to UCPD pages of confirmed fire scenarios in accordance with internal standard operating procedures; and,

 The On-Call Safety Officer shall follow these procedures during a confirmed fire response: